How Inon Zur made the year’s best video game score

 You might not have heard of him, but you’ve probably heard him.
-Legendary composer Inon Zur has written hundreds of scores for films, TV shows and video games over his almost 30-year career.
+Legendary composer Inon Zur has written a long list of scores for films, TV shows and video games over his almost 30-year career.
 But he’s best-known for the latter, creating music for Middle-Eastern fantasy Prince Of Persia, the role-playing Dragon Age series and more.
 Since 2001, he’s also soundtracked Bethesda Softworks’ Fallout games: post-apocalyptic, futuristic adventures set hundreds of years after nuclear war.
 When we meet, in a boardroom at Bethesda’s swanky London office, awards glitter in nearby glass cabinets.
 Zur’s music has helped to win a fair few of them.

 His latest project is Starfield, a science fiction role-playing game where players can create their own character and explore space.
 With hundreds of planets to explore, Starfield is Bethesda’s biggest game yet.
 It’s also Zur’s greatest undertaking.